Meteor-Community-Packages/meteor-collection2/README.md

 not explicitly listed in the schema.
 (To skip this, set the `filter` option to `false` when you call `insert` or `update`.)
 2. Automatically converts some properties to match what the schema expects, if possible.
 (To skip this, set the `autoConvert` option to `false` when you call `insert` or `update`.)
 3. Optimizes your operation so that empty string values will not be stored.
 (To skip this, set the `removeEmptyStrings` option to `false` when you call `insert` or `update`.)
 3. Adds automatic (forced or default) values based on your schema.
-(Values are added only on the server and will make their way back to your client when your subscription is updated.)
+Values are added only on the server and will make their way back to your client when your subscription is updated.
+(To skip this in server code, set the `getAutoValues` option to `false` when you call `insert` or `update`.)
 4. Validates your document or mongo modifier object.
+(To skip this, set the `validate` option to `false` when you call `insert` or `update`.)
 5. Performs the insert or update like normal, only if it was valid.

 Collection2 is simply calling SimpleSchema methods to do these things.
 The validation happens on both the client and the server for client-initiated actions, giving you the speed of client-side validation along with the security of server-side validation.